leekelleher/umbraco-contentment/.github/README.md

 #### Why should I use it?

 I'm sharing my code with the world.
 It is your choice (and responsibility) whether you would like to use it.
-No pressure from me.
+No pressure or marketing spin from me.

 #### What's on offer?